-Environmental Issue Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that physical deterioration of the facility would occur or be accelerated?
-X b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
-X
+Environmental Issue Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that physical deterioration of the facility would occur or be accelerated? Х b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? Х a) The EIR for the NERSP addressed the level of park services-including new construction, maintenance, and operations-which would need to be provided in order to serve planned growth in the community.
+Given that the project is consistent with the General Plan and does not generate new housing or result in an increased demand for recreation facilities, the project would not cause any unforeseen or new impacts related to the use of existing or proposed parks and recreational facilities.
+Existing codes, regulations, funding agreements, and facilities plans are sufficient to ensure less than significant impacts.